10 Tips For Keeping Kids Happy and Safe Outdoors

 I’m talking about setting out with seven- and four-year-old kids to cross-country ski through a snowstorm for hours to a backcountry yurt.
 Tying a six-year-old into a rope and letting him or her rock climb a cliff.
 Rappelling into slot canyons.
 Backpacking into the remotest and most rugged wildernesses in the contiguous United States, from the Grand Canyon to the Tetons to Glacier National Park.

-Rafting a whitewater river bloated with spring runoff.
+Rafting and kayaking a whitewater river deep in one of the Lower 48’s biggest wilderness areas.
 Paddling down a river teeming with alligators, or in frigid Alaskan waters plied by killer whales, while camping on wilderness beaches where brown bears would view those kids as the perfect hors d’oeuvres before a satisfying meal of adult humans.
+Trekking for a week through the snow-covered, highest peaks in northern Europe.

 It’s tempting to believe that you just have to get kids outdoors and nature will do the rest—because spontaneity is inherently better than micro-managing, right?
-But experience has taught me that how diligently the adults in charge control the situation will dictate how well the outing goes and how positive an experience everyone has, adults and children.
+But experience has taught me that the adults in charge can significantly impact how well the outing goes and how positive an experience everyone has, adults and children.

 Through a lot of trial and a fair bit of error, I’ve learned a few things over the years about keeping kids, at all ages, both safe and happy outdoors—and when it comes down to it, safe and happy are always our ultimate objectives out there.
 The good news is that whether you’re paddling among alligators or just out for a short hike in a state or national park with little kids, the strategies for success boil down to some simple rules that are as easy to follow as they are to overlook.